asherikov/staticoma/README.md

 `staticoma` addresses build-time and launch-time parameter management in order to alleviate some of parameter server issues:

 1. ROS allows recording data exchange between nodes using `rosbag` utility.
-   Replaying recorded data is a valuable debugging tool that allows testing nodes in isolation on real data.
-The problem is that the content of ROS parameter server is not saved to bag files, but often affects data exchange.
-   `staticoma` introduces a workaround that allows storing configurations in bag files, making them self-sufficient.
+The problem is that the content of ROS parameter server is not saved to bag files, but often affects data exchange. `staticoma` introduces a workaround that allows storing configurations in bag files, making them self-sufficient.

 2. Launch-time configuration composition performed by `roslaunch` may be confusing since configuration pieces are stored in different locations and